chrisArmo/GitTrainingBravo/README.md

 ## How To Contribute

 Fork the repository and issue a pull request through whichever Git method you prefer.
+Then Git to it and start contributing with your bad self.

 ### Copyright